briochemc/Lets_play_with_CESM/README.md

 1. **Make a new local directory on your laptop**

-    For each new run called `xyz.abc`, except replace `xyz` with your initials and `abc` with the run number.
+    For each new run create a directory called `xyz.abc`, except replace `xyz` with your initials and `abc` with the run number.
     > For example, for my first CESM run, I created `bp.001` in this git repository, which looked like this:
     > ```bash
     > ~/Projects/Lets_play_with_CESM